effektif/user-docs/docs/action-types/javascript.rst

    JavaScript configuration panel

-The top section of the panel is the JavaScript text editor.
+The top section of the panel contains the JavaScript text editor.
 By default, it already contains ``console.log('Hello World!');``.

 The lower section allows you to test the script.
 Click `Test it` to execute the JavaScript code.
-The results are displayed underneath:
+The test runner displays the results underneath:

 .. figure:: /_static/images/action-types/javascript/javascript-2.png

    JavaScript test output

 Next, we'll show how to work with data.
-Suppose there is a form elsewhere in the process that has each type of field and looks like this:
+Suppose that the process includes a form that has each type of field and looks like this:

 .. figure:: /_static/images/action-types/javascript/javascript-3.png